List of Modern Family characters: Introduced in season 10

 In "Putting Down Roots," Jerry comes to town to bequeath her possessions to the family.
 Mitch and Claire receive a little more of DeDe than they know what to do with, and Jay and Gloria feel sorry for Jerry and invite him to stay with them while he is in town.

 Jay, Mitchell, and Claire all watch as Jerry comes up the driveway full of items and knickknacks- DeDe's possessions.
 Jay receives a jar of sand, Mitchell a box of jewelry, and Claire DeDe's old sports car.
 Jerry then informs the three that DeDe's ashes were infused into a tree to give to her children.
 Claire refuses, leaving "DeDe" with Mitchell.

 Jay, alongside Jerry, heads to Mitchell's house to talk to "DeDe."
 While Jay apologizes for being so headstrong, Jerry yells at the tree all the anger he's kept inside.
 Mitchell overhears his father's apology and decides to do the same to Cam.
 Mitch agrees that when they need to, they'll all move to the farm.
 As Cam begins to list everything a farmer has to do and watch out for, Mitchell begins regretting his decision.

 In "Tree's a Crowd," Jerry pays a visit to Phil and Claire and meets Dylan's mother, Farrah.

+Guest stars who appeared on one or two episodes

+A number of familiar actors appeared on the series only once or twice.

+Cameo appearances

+Several public figures appeared as themselves on Modern Family in cameo roles.